Chinese Academy of Engineering: Structure

-The CAE is composed of elected members with the highest honor in the community of engineering and technological sciences of the nation.

-The General Assembly of the CAE is the highest decision-making body of the Academy and is held during the first week of June biennially.
+The CAE is composed of elected members from the community of engineering and technological sciences.
+The General Assembly of the CAE is the highest decision-making body of the academy and is held during the first week of June bi-annually.

 Membership

 Membership of Chinese Academy of Engineering is the highest academic title in engineering science and technology in China.
-It is a lifelong honor and must be elected by existing members.
+It is a lifelong appointment and must be elected by existing members.

-The Academy consists of members, senior members and foreign members, who are distinguished and recognized for their respective field of engineering.
+The academy consists of members, senior members and foreign members, who are recognized for their respective field of engineering.
 As of January 2020, the academy has 920 Chinese members, in addition to 93 foreigner members.
 The composition of its members include:

-Deng Zhonghan was elected to the Chinese Academy of Engineering in 2009 at the age of 41, making him the youngest academician in the history of the CAE.